 At Minneapolis Radiation Oncology, we understand the uncertainty that comes with an ovarian cancer diagnosis.
-Our radiation oncologists and supportive care teams are committed to helping you understand the complexities of the disease and how radiation treatment may help with your cancer.
-Our MRO radiation oncologists offer a level of expertise that comes from working exclusively with radiation cancer treatments and patients every day.
+Our MRO radiation oncologists provide a level of expertise that comes from working exclusively with radiation cancer treatments every day.
+Our care teams are committed to helping you understand the complexities of the disease and how radiation treatment may help you.
+Count on the cancer specialists at MRO to be here for you, with care, comfort, and compassion.

 Types of ovarian cancer

 There are more than 30 different types of ovarian cancer.
 Most are identified based on the name of the cell in which the cancer originated.
 Ovarian tumors develop most commonly in the epithelial cells in the outer layer of the ovary.
 Although most of these tumors are benign, cancerous epithelial tumors account for 85% to 90% of ovarian cancers and often spread elsewhere.

 Primary peritoneal carcinoma and fallopian tube cancer are similar to epithelial ovarian cancer.
 Both are often treated with the same techniques.

 When you talk to your doctor about treatment options, ask if MRO is the right choice for you and get a referral.

 Radiation therapy is not often used as the main treatment for ovarian cancer; generally aggressive chemotherapy is the primary treatment.
 But your oncologist may recommend radiation therapy for ovarian cancer in cases where the cancer has spread.